Are there holistic alternatives for phobia and anxiety?

-I’ve written in the past about sedatives and anxiety-reducing medications for thunderstorms, fireworks, and other loud events that induce noise phobias in our pets.
+Here in South Florida we send out a lot of sedatives and anxiety-reducing medications for thunderstorms, fireworks, and other loud events that induce noise phobias in our pets.
 This year as thunderstorm season approaches, I’d like to mention some holistic options for pets with mild symptoms.
-Don’t get me wrong… I still think a lot of pets benefit from a dose of Xanax or trazodone when the fireworks start to boom.
+Don’t get me wrong… I still think a lot of pets benefit from a dose of Xanax or trazodone or gabapentin when the fireworks start to boom.
 The fear can be intense for our pets!

 Nonetheless, for pets with mild noise phobia, there are some alternatives.
 Since I often hear from clients that they want something “natural” I figured I’d list some holistic options.

 L-theanine is an amino acid found in green tea.
 It has calming effects in humans and in pets without causing drowsiness.
 It’s quite safe and increases dopamine and serotonin levels.
 It is available under 3 brand names for veterinary use: Composure by Vetri-Science (available in liquid, capsules, and chews) and Anxitane by Virbac (which comes in tasty tablets that even cats like), and Solliquin by Nutramax (available in chews).

 With thunderstorm season approaching south Florida I now have all 3 of these products in my vet clinic.
 I figure a pet may prefer one flavor over another.
 All these products are for dogs and cats and can be used on a regular basis or just for stressful events.
 One of my dearest friends has recently gone through a lot of financial stress, and her doctor suggested L-theanine to help calm her anxiety which in turn helps her sleep.
 She swears by it.
 Of course, hers comes in powder form rather than a tasty pet chew.
 If you prefer to get an over the counter L theanine the dose is:

 - 10-20 lbs: 100 mg every 6 hours

 - 21-40 lbs: 200mg every 6 hours